 The vacuum hose for each vacuum pad is connected to or disconnected from the vacuum system by means of a quick connector.
 To connect the vacuum hose, push the male and female ends of the connector together until they lock.
-To disconnect the vacuum hose, move the release ring on the female end until the connector separates.
+To disconnect the vacuum hose, move the release ring on the female end away from the male end until the connector separates.